Best horror movies on Netflix in November 2024

 With the best horror movies on Netflix, every night can be fright night.
-We've combed through the archives to give you the best of Netflix's scary movies, which will tap into all your deepest and darkest fears.
-One of our personal favorites on the list is the acclaimed Get Out by Jordan Peele.
+We've combed through the streamer's sprawling library to round up the best of Netflix's scary movies that will unearth your deepest fears.
+This includes one of our favorite horror franchises as well as critically acclaimed entries in the genre like "A Quiet Place II," "Pearl" and "His House."

-Horror movie fans may love the genre for wildly different reasons.
-Some love the thrill, others the mystery of why that killer is out there.
+Horror movie fans may be drawn to the genre for wildly different reasons.
+Some love the adrenaline rush of getting the bejesus scared out of them, others the mystery of why that killer is out there hacking and slashing.
 Maybe you just want to watch unruly teens get terrorized because of some twisted karmic justice.
 We're not here to judge, and neither is Netflix.

 The best horror movies on Netflix right now